luizirber/brooksph.github.io/about.md

 permalink: /about/
 ---

 Hi!
-My name is Phillip Brooks and I am a post-doctoral researcher at UC DAVIS in Population Health and Reproduction in the [Lab for data Intensive Biology](http://ivory.idyll.org/lab/) led by [Dr. C. Titus Brown](http://ivory.idyll.org/blog/).
+My name is Phillip Brooks and I am a Postdoctoral Research Scientist at UC DAVIS in the [Lab for data Intensive Biology](http://ivory.idyll.org/lab/) with [Dr. C. Titus Brown](http://ivory.idyll.org/blog/).

 ### Contact me